roobottom/roodesign-2018/site/content/pages/index.md

 ---
 Hi, I’m **Jon Roobottom** — a digital product designer.
 For the past 20 years, I've worked hands-on and led teams in creating **apps** and **websites** that people love.

-I work with organisiations to help them fix problems with their websites, design processes and culture; as-well as providing practical, hands-on UX design skills..
+I work with organisiations to help them fix problems with their websites, design processes and culture; as-well as providing practical, hands-on UX design skills.